-After the confetti eggs are made, the tradition is to break an egg over your friend, or loved one's head while they make a wish.
+After the confetti eggs are made, the tradition is to break an egg over your friend or loved one's head while they make a wish.
 The confetti flies all over when the egg is broken.
-This practice is sure to please the younger participants of your spring holiday celebrations.
+This practice is sure to please the younger participants in your spring holiday celebrations.

 Whatever the reason for making paper filled party eggs, the tradition is here to stay.
-Fun will never go out of style.Continue to 2 of 6 below.
+The fun will never go out of style.Continue to 2 of 6 below.

 02 of 06